Cpymadtools

 Applies the a trim of the LHC colinearity knob.

-If you don’t know what this is, you really should not be using this function.
+If you don’t know what this is, then you most likely should not be using this function.

 Tip